C-H-Y-I-N-G/BUS462/README.md

 # BUS462
 ## Deliverable
-The project is to analyse Formula 1 data through building OLS and LOGIT models with R language.
+The project is to analyse Formula 1 data through building OLS and LOGIT models with R language. <br/>
 Scenario: Our team is hired as consultant for Renault to provide analysis on what constructor position they can achieve in 2022

-In this project,  we
+In this project,  we <br/>

--> find out the predictors of lap time performance
+-> find out the predictors of lap time performance<br/>
 -> predict the position based on the the above lap time data

-Decision making:
+Decision making: <br/>

-Drivers with constructors -> is getting a new driver going to decrease lap times?
+Drivers with constructors -> is getting a new driver going to decrease lap times? <br/>
 How well are Renault drivers perform next year?

 ## Instructions